Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Dodgers

-Lourdes Gurriel Jr. -- 0-for-4 in his most recent game -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Noah Syndergaard on the mound, on April 2 at 4:10 PM ET.
+After going 0-for-4 with an RBI in his most recent game, Lourdes Gurriel Jr. and the Arizona Diamondbacks take on the Los Angeles Dodgers (who will hand the ball to Dustin May) at 10:10 PM ET on Thursday.

-He had a hitless performance in his most recent game (0-for-4) against the Dodgers.
+He had a hitless showing in his most recent game (0-for-4 with an RBI) against the Padres.

 Lourdes Gurriel Jr. Game Info & Props vs. the Dodgers